igormironchik/qt-widgets-on-real-example/chapter03/impl.md

 Long Magick++ operations like readImages(), coalesceImages(), writeImages() can longs very much.
 And during these operations and another UI preparations I'd like to show busy animation.
-I moved view of the application to the QStackedWidget, that was set as central widget of QMainWindow, and in this stacked widget I added a page with busy animation.
-During long operations I will show the page with animation, and when all is done I will show ready result.
+I moved the view of the application to the QStackedWidget, that was set as a central widget of QMainWindow, and in this stacked widget I added a page with busy animation.
+During long operations I will show the page with animation, and when all is done I will show the ready result.

 With Qt's stuff all is simple, I just dilute the code with QApplication::processEvents(), like.